SparkVial/sparkvial.github.io/_posts/2018-10-20-introduction.markdown

 # categories: en
 ---

-I'll explain my choices for the communication interfaces, and the architecture in general.
+I'll explain my choices for the communication interfaces and the architecture in general.

 # The problem